percosis-labs/percosis/x/protorev/protorev.md

 ### Hot Route Method

-Populated through the admin account, the module’s keeper holds a KV store that associates token pairs (for example, osmo/juno) to the routes that result in a high percentage of arbitrage profit on Osmosis (as determined by external analysis).
+Populated through the admin account, the module’s keeper holds a KV store that associates token pairs (for example, perco/juno) to the routes that result in a high percentage of arbitrage profit on Percosis (as determined by external analysis).

 The purpose of storing Hot Routes is a recognition that the Highest Liquidity Pool method may not present the best arbitrage routes.
 As such, hot routes can be configured by the admin account to store additional routes that may be more effective at capturing arbitrage opportunities.
 Each hot route will store a placeholder for where the current swapped pool will fit into the trade.